NikolasEnt/AI-project-template/README.md

 so all the local files can be accessed in the directory from within the container.
 Files saved inside `/workdir` will be saved in the project root directory of the host machine.

-It is a good practice to develop inside the container with one's favorite IDE (e.g., VS Code or PyCharm) and execute the code from within the container.
+It is a good practice to develop inside the container using one's favorite IDE (e.g., VS Code or PyCharm) and execute the code from within the container.

 Note: the template is meant to be used as a development environment and for